Securities

 Published on

-Shamis & Gentile P.A., a law firm that advocates for investors who are victims of securities fraud, is investigating potential claims against Fortinet, Inc. (FTNT).
+Shamis & Gentile P.A., one of the nation's premier class action law firms specializing in securities fraud cases, is investigating potential claims against Fortinet, Inc. (FTNT)

-If you purchased or held Fortinet securities and suffered losses, you may be eligible to join this securities investigation and seek compensation.
+If you purchased or acquired Fortinet, Inc. securities between November 8, 2024 and August 6, 2025, you may be eligible to join this class action lawsuit and seek compensation for your losses.

 About Fortinet